How to Keep a Peloton Streak Going

 There is no 365 day Peloton streak badge

-Of course, I tried to explain to her that there was a 52-week badge which does equal 1 year.
+Of course, I tried to explain to her that there was a 52-week badge which equals 1 year.
 However she was dead set on having a badge that showed 365 days.

 Who knows?
 Maybe in the future Peloton will take a page from her and extend the streak badges beyond just 60 days.